alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 The CoC committee will seek to agree on a resolution by consensus of all members investigating the report in question.
 If the committee cannot reach consensus and deadlocks for over a week, the CoC lead, will break the tie.
-If the CoC lead is unable to take part in the discussion due to a conflict of interest, an external contact will be sought.
+If the CoC lead is unable to take part in the discussion due to a conflict of interest, the external project contact will take their place.

 Possible responses may include: